snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ```

 The plugin does its best to _guess_ your account.
 That might not be possible.
 Particularly, when dealing with several SLURM accounts, users ought to set them per workflow.
-Some clusters, however, have a pre-defined default per user and _do not_ allow users to set their account.
-The plugin will attept to always set an account.
-To override this behauvior, the `--slurm-no-account` flag can be used.
+Some clusters, however, have a pre-defined default per user and _do not_ allow users to set their account or partition.
+The plugin will always attempt to set an account.
+To override this behavior, the `--slurm-no-account` flag can be used.

 If individual rules require e.g. a different partition, you can override
 the default per rule: